-- 1. Specimens must be dried and pressed (RD[12]). - 2.
-Generate the sampleID by entering the specimen into the voucher collection application. - a.
-Enter the lowest taxonomic rank possible. - b.
+- b.
 Enter the morphospecies. - c.
 Enter other available information (i.e., habitat, life stage) into the application. - 3.
 Label the specimen with a human readable version of the sampleID.

 Specimen shipping

 After the specimen is dried, enter information in the NEON shipping application and prepare unknown specimens: